 Are you looking for a way to give back to the community?
-Joining the Constillation Hospice team is an incredible and rewarding experience.
-Our volunteers support the company in many capacities.
-The majority of our volunteers provide direct services to our clients and their families and caregivers by generously spending time in the home of someone who is living with a life-threatening illness.
+Joining the Constellation Hospice team is an incredible and rewarding experience!
+Our volunteers support the hospice mission in many capacities.
+The majority of our volunteers provide direct services to our clients, their families and caregivers by generously spending time in the home of someone who is living with a life-limiting illness.

 For some, volunteers bring normalcy to day-to-day life.
 From offering some warm companionship, reading stories or the local paper, talking about world events, to remembering past life experiences and the accomplishments that people have experienced...to name just a few.
-Many volunteers assist with life’s basic tasks such as organizing papers, writing letters or helping to make phone calls, to assisting with, light household duties, shopping assistance, providing comfort measures and personal care.
+Many volunteers assist with life’s basic tasks such as organizing papers, writing letters or helping to make phone calls, to assisting with light household duties and shopping assistance.
 For many families and caregivers hospice volunteers offer much needed additional support, including respite relief and 'listening ears’.

 We also offer a specialized training for volunteers to work within our Bereavement Support Programs.
 These volunteers work with bereaved individuals, families or groups.
 With the support of Constellation Hospice's volunteers, together with our professional staff, we assist hundreds of individuals and families/caregivers each year.
 Together we can make a difference, please consider joining our team.

 Due to the sensitive nature of our work, we are committed to ensuring that all volunteers are fully screened and trained prior to working directly with our clients.
 This process is extensive and requires a tremendous commitment to all that join our team.
-The process includes attending a volunteer information session, submitting an online application, an interview, reference checks, a background check and 12+ hours of initial training.
+The process includes submitting an application, an interview, reference checks, a background check and 12+ hours of initial training.
 We also offer ongoing professional development opportunities, volunteer support and social activities throughout the year.